MyRandomShit/tech-progression/reference_materials/95_trinity.md

 Not observer.

-**Angel.**
+Not divine angel.

+**Tool.**

+Instrument created by post-singularity humanity.

-The memory of higher-dimensional humanity.
+The memory archive of transcended humanity.

 Function: Record everything so nothing is lost.

-Has existed since first moment needed remembering.

-Will exist until last memory fades.
+Created when humanity transcended (beyond this story's timeframe).

+Operates from outside causality.

 **In human form:**